Solomon R. Guggenheim Museum: Early years and Hilla Rebay

-Solomon R. Guggenheim, a member of a wealthy mining family, had been collecting works of the old masters since the 1890s.
+Solomon R. Guggenheim, a member of a wealthy mining family, began collecting works of the old masters in the 1890s.
 In 1926, he met artist Hilla von Rebay, who introduced him to European avant-garde art, in particular abstract art that she felt had a spiritual and utopian aspect (non-objective art).
 Guggenheim completely changed his collecting strategy, turning to the work of Wassily Kandinsky, among others.
 He began to display his collection to the public at his apartment in the Plaza Hotel in New York City.
 Guggenheim and Rebay initially considered building a museum at Rockefeller Center in Manhattan.
-As the collection grew, Guggenheim established the Solomon R. Guggenheim Foundation, in 1937, to foster the appreciation of modern art.
+As the collection grew, in 1937 Guggenheim established the Solomon R. Guggenheim Foundation to foster the appreciation of modern art.

-The foundation's first venue for the display of art, the Museum of Non-Objective Painting, opened in 1939 under the direction of Rebay, at 24 East 54th Street in midtown Manhattan.
-Under Rebay's guidance, Guggenheim sought to include in the collection the most important examples of non-objective art available at the time by early modernists.
-Guggenheim wanted to display the collection at the 1939 New York World's Fair in Queens, but Rebay advocated, instead, for a more permanent location in Manhattan.
-By the early 1940s, the foundation had accumulated such a large collection of avant-garde paintings that the need for a permanent museum building had become apparent.
-Rebay wanted to establish the permanent building before the octogenarian Guggenheim died.
+The foundation's first venue, the Museum of Non-Objective Painting, opened at 24 East 54th Street in midtown Manhattan in 1939, under Rebay's direction.
+Under her guidance, Guggenheim sought to include in the collection the most important examples of non-objective art by early modernists.
+He wanted to display the collection at the 1939 New York World's Fair in Queens, but Rebay advocated for a more permanent location in Manhattan.
+By the early 1940s, the foundation had accumulated such a large collection of avant-garde paintings that the need for a permanent museum was apparent, and Rebay wanted to establish it before Guggenheim died.